1N3/Sn1per/README.md

 * v1.4 - Removed debug output from goohak from displaying on console

 ## FUTURE:
-* Add in detection and auto exploitation for Tomcat, JBoss, PHPMyAdmin
-* Add in Juniper backdoor password to password list
-* Add auth bypass string to password list
 * Add in OpenVAS integration
 * Look into HTML reporting or text based output options to save scan data